kubernetes/kubernetes/v1.0/docs/getting-started-guides/index.md

 # Creating a Kubernetes Cluster

 Kubernetes can run on a range of platforms, from your laptop, to VMs on a cloud provider, to rack of bare metal servers.
-The effort required to setup a cluster varies from running a single command to crafting your own customized cluster.
+The effort required to set up a cluster varies from running a single command to crafting your own customized cluster.
 We'll guide you in picking a solution that fits for your needs.

 ## Picking the Right Solution

 If you just want to "kick the tires" on Kubernetes, we recommend the [local Docker-based](docker.html) solution.

-The local Docker-based solution is one of several [Local cluster](#local-solutions) solutions that are quick to setup, but are limited to running on one machine.
+The local Docker-based solution is one of several [Local cluster](#local-machine-solutions) solutions that are quick to set up, but are limited to running on one machine.

-When you are ready to scale-up to more machines and higher availability, a [Hosted](#hosted-solutions) solution is the easiest to create and maintain.
+When you are ready to scale up to more machines and higher availability, a [Hosted](#hosted-solutions) solution is the easiest to create and maintain.

 [Turn-key cloud solutions](#turn-key-cloud-solutions) require only a few commands to create